mariosantosdev/gym-pass-api/README.md

 - [x] Should be possible to sign in
 - [x] Should be possible to fetch the profile of the authenticated user
 - [ ] Should be possible to fetch the total of check-ins
-- [ ] Should be possible to fetch the check-ins historical
+- [x] Should be possible to fetch the check-ins history
 - [ ] Should be possible to get the near gym
 - [ ] Should be possible to fetch the gym by name
-- [ ] Should be possible to do a check-in
+- [x] Should be possible to do a check-in
 - [ ] Should be possible to validate the check-in of the user
-- [ ] Should be possible to create a gym
+- [x] Should be possible to create a gym

 ## Business Rules
 - [x] The user can't sign up with e-mail already used